-During the annual meeting of the CFCSA in 1999, members agreed in principle to a number of common audit elements required for a construction firm to achieve or maintain an acceptable level of health and safety performance (CORTM).
-Included in the agreement between members was the minimum national standards for the CORTM audit program and the training requirements necessary to meet the Construction Safety Officer (CSOTM) designation.
+During the annual meeting of the CFCSA in 1999, members agreed in principle to a number of common audit elements required for a construction firm to achieve or maintain an acceptable level of health and safety performance (COR®).
+Included in the agreement was the minimum national standards for the COR® audit program and the training requirements necessary to meet the Construction Safety Officer (CSO®) designation.
 The next meeting in 2000, formalized the agreement.

-At the 2004 CFCSA annual meeting, a 'technical committee' was established to begin harmonizing of the actual audit instrument.
+At the 2004 CFCSA annual general meeting (AGM), a national technical committee was established to begin harmonizing of the audit instrument.

-At the June 2010 CFCSA Annual Meeting, all members signed a CORTM Memorandum of Understanding solidifying the original 2000 agreement.
+At the June 2010 CFCSA AGM, all members signed a COR® Memorandum of Understanding solidifying the original 2000 agreement.

 At the June 2020 CFCSA AGM, the national technical committee was struck to review and update the COR® Memorandum of Understanding along with the National COR® Accreditation Standard.

 At the 2021 CFCSA AGM, all members signed the revised COR® Memorandum of Understanding (PDF) and approved the revisions made to the National COR® Accreditation Standard (PDF).
 During this meeting the majority of members agreed to collaborate in the creation of a harmonized audit instrument template.

 In June 2022, the updated and harmonized national audit instrument (PDF) was endorsed for CFCSA members to utilize to verify achievement of the national COR® accreditation standard.